liamreed/spinthatdisc/readme.md

 # Spin That Disc Project

-My contribution to the group store redesign project
+My contribution to the final group store redesign project

 ## Installation

-Created using a local environment (XAMPP).
+Created using a local environment (XAMPP on Windows).
 Of course you are free to use homestead if you like.

 1. clone the repo and cd into it
 1. `composer install`